 The initial cost of equipment, seating, signage and other interior costs of a typical new free-standing Pollo Tropical restaurant currently is approximately \$375,000 (excluding the cost of the land, building and site improvements).
-Generally, in our core Florida market, the cost of land currently ranges from \$1,000,000 to \$1,200,000 and the cost of building and site improvements currently ranges from \$900,000 to \$1,000,000.
+In our core Florida market, the cost of land generally ranges from \$600,000 to \$1,000,000 and the cost of building and site improvements generally ranges from \$800,000 to \$900,000.

 Costs in new markets may differ from and may be higher than these ranges.
 We believe that in the New York City metropolitan area, our new Pollo Tropical restaurants will not typically be free-standing and are more likely to be located as "in-line" units within strip retail shopping centers or as street-level storefront locations.
-We believe that these locations will typically be leased, that the cost to build-out the retail location to our specifications could range from \$500,000 to \$1,000,000 and that the initial cost of equipment will be approximately \$450,000.
+We believe that these locations will typically be leased, that the cost to build-out the retail location to our specifications could range from \$500,000 to \$1,000,000 and that the cost of equipment will be approximately \$450,000.